hashicorp/terraform/website/source/intro/getting-started/change.html.md

 ## Configuration

 Let's modify the `ami` of our instance.
-Edit the "aws\_instance.web" resource in your configuration and change it to the following:
+Edit the "aws\_instance.example" resource in your configuration and change it to the following:

 ```